Cat Management on Bruny Island

 ARTICLE BY: Dr Tess Vitesnik, Ten Lives Head Veterinarian.

 It was chosen as one of five islands around Australia to be involved in a project aimed at protecting threatened species.
-The program has been supported by many partner organisations who, working together, have made significant progress in understanding the cat population on Bruny Island and in implementing sustainable management techniques.
+The program has been supported by many partner organisations.
+Working together, they have made significant progress in understanding the cat population on Bruny Island and in implementing sustainable management techniques.

 As well as being involved in the program, Ten Lives is hoping to use the work on Bruny Island as a template for cat management in other locations.
 Key steps on Bruny Island have included: